 By default when selecting a filter it will always be set to the matching logical equality,

 includes.
-You can change it by pressing the is or includes buttons in the middle of each selected filters, it will show a menu with the different options available.
+You can change it by pressing the or buttons in the middle of each selected filters, it will show a menu with the different options available.

 You can specify an operator for each filter, but you can also combine them with a global logical operator.
 By default, filters will be combined with the logical

-Once you add at least two filters, you can click on match all or any filters wording on the right of the toolbar to switch respectively between
+Once you add at least two filters, you can click on match or filters wording on the right of the toolbar to switch respectively between

 Besides filtering on a specific property like repository, author, etc., you can also use our pre-defined filters available at the top of the filters modal, you can for example use:

 These filters also support operators and can be combined with other filters.

 Once you've selected at least one filter, you'll see a button at the right of the toolbar that lets you save your selected filters under a name.